 Accounting your company’s financial situation is not only maintaining a record of your expenses and revenue.
 Without a clean business’s financial state, it will be challenging to seek ways to improve your business.
 Tracking your business liquidity levels allows you to better understand your payment cycle and effortlessly plan for your growth plans.
 Having accurate and factual cash flow statements allows for precise future business forecasting.

 Cost of Goods Sold (COGS) is the cost of operations that a business incurs to generate revenue.
 This factors every amount involved from acquiring to the sale of the final product.
 Some business owners forget to include labour costs and rent in COGS.
 Ensuring an accurate business accounting record of fixed expenses reflects the total amount to make your gross and net profit calculation easy.

 3. Keeping Bank Accounts Separate

 It is critical to separate personal and business finances from getting mixed up.
-With different bank accounts, it also makes things more effortless to keep track of your business finances.
-This is especially true during tax filing time.
+With different bank accounts, it also makes accounting for your business easier.
+It is especially true during tax filing time.
 Moreover, when your business grows and requires funding from investors and creditors, keeping strong and clean business financial records can improve the likelihood of investments.
-But before you head down to any traditional banks to start an account, research the various business and compare their fee structures, the benefits of specific options, and the cost of running the account.
-Separately, you may consider open a
+But before you head down to any traditional banks to start an account, research the various businesses and compare their fee structures, the benefits of specific options, and the cost of running the account.

-4. Develop an Accounting system
+4. Develop an Accounting System

-Outsourcing to a part-time bookkeeper who is based locally or is cloud-based, allowing you overview access to the shared cloud software
+- Outsourcing to a part-time bookkeeper who is based locally or is cloud-based, allowing you overview access to the shared cloud software

 Need help with Accounting and Bookkeeping?